developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
  Describes the available Character Set Failure Option.
 This property allows you to set one type at a time.
-It supports on Android with EMDK version 6.10 and above.
+It supports on Android with EMDK version 6.10 and later.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):